 Please scroll to the bottom of this story to hear the audio recording, voiced by local historian, David Neufeld.

-Welcome to another Vantage Points.
-We highlight personalities, places and opportunities in history – the stories that shapes us as a region.
-Thank-you - municipalities of Southwest Manitoba and Manitoba Heritage - for supporting our work.
+Welcome to another Vantage Points Flashback where we highlight personalities, places and opportunities in history – the stories that shape us as a region.
+Thank-you municipal councils of Southwest Manitoba and the Manitoba Heritage Society for supporting our work.

-I adapted ‘A Deal's a Deal’ from a story written for Vantage Points 3.
+Betty Sawatzky and I adapted ‘Sankey Explores the World' from a story written for Vantage Points 3.